openshift/cluster-capi-operator/docs/controllers/secretsync.md

 ## Overview

-Secret sync controller is responsible for syncing `worker-user-data` secret from `openshift-machine-api` namespace to `openshift-cluster-api` namespace, it is created by the installer so we have no other to create it for now.
+Secret sync controller is responsible for syncing `worker-user-data` secret that is created by installer in `openshift-machine-api` namespace.
 The secret is used to store ignition configuration data for worker nodes.

 ## Behavior